 Traders whose annual value of arrivals or dispatches exceed given "assimilation" thresholds are required to provide a supplementary declaration each month, showing full details of their arrivals and dispatches during the month.
 These thresholds are reviewed annually.
-For the calendar year 2001 these thresholds were fixed at £233,000 both for arrivals and for dispatches.
-These detailed Intrastat declarations cover approximately 97/2% of the value of trade.
+For the calendar year 2003 the thresholds remained at the 2002 levels of £233,000 both for arrivals and for dispatches.
+These detailed Intrastat declarations cover approximately 971/2% of the value of trade.